Marouansw/ML_Assistant/README.md

 ## 🎯 Project Goal
-In this project, we :
+In this project, We :

- > Developed an intelligent conversational assistant to streamline and optimize machine learning work- flows
+-> Developed an intelligent conversational assistant to streamline and optimize machine learning workflows
- > Laverage advanced LLMs capabilities to automate various machine learning tasks (Model (prediction , segmentation ...)
+-> Laverage advanced LLMs capabilities to automate various machine learning tasks (Model (prediction , segmentation ...)
 Creation, Data Processing, Data Visualization ...) from natural language requests
- > Integrate an advanced Retrieval Augmented Generation [RAG] pipeline to guide users through their machine learning use cases
+-> Integrate an advanced Retrieval Augmented Generation [RAG] pipeline to guide users through their machine learning use cases

 ---